Tour Booking Guide

 To browse our tours, CLICK HERE

-Now you need to wire transfer the full tour payment calculated by our tour managers and as well as USD 40 (one-time visa fee) to the Bhutan National Bank in the name of Tourism Council of Bhutan.
+Now you need to wire transfer the full tour payment calculated by our tour manager and as well as USD 40 (one-time visa fee) to the Bhutan National Bank in the name of Tourism Council of Bhutan.
 (Details will be sent in email)

 Please email the bank wire receipt copy and scanned copy of your passports to us.